AdobeDocs/experience-manager-cloud-service.nl-NL/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->

 AEM vereist dat het veld **Alternatieve tekst** standaard wordt ingevuld.
-Als de afbeelding zuiver decoratief is en alternatieve tekst onzinnig zou zijn, kan de optie **Afbeelding decoratief** worden gecontroleerd.
+Als de afbeelding zuiver decoratief is en alternatieve tekst overbodig is, kan de optie **Afbeelding decoratief** worden gecontroleerd.

 #### Alternatieven voor goede tekst maken {#creating-good-text-alternatives}